 In its 34-year history, POST has helped save 64,000 acres in San Mateo, Santa Clara and Santa Cruz counties by raising private funds to facilitate deals between private landowners and public agencies.

-Just recently, the nonprofit sold nearly 100 acres along Skyline Ridge to the Midpeninsula Regional Open Space District, making way for a future trail connection between Russian Ridge Open Space Preserve and Skyline Ridge Open Space Preserve.
+Just last week, the nonprofit sold nearly 100 acres along Skyline Ridge to the Midpeninsula Regional Open Space District, making way for a future trail connection between Russian Ridge Open Space Preserve and Skyline Ridge Open Space Preserve.